ackrep-org/pyirk-core/README.md

 - Represented directly in python: → imperative instaead of declarative knowledge representation

-Pyerk originated and is currently (2022) mainly developed with focus on representing knowledge from the domain of *control theory* as part of the *Automatic Control Knowledge Repository ([ACKREP](https://ackrep.org))*.
+Pyirk originated and is currently (2022) mainly developed with focus on representing knowledge from the domain of *control theory* as part of the *Automatic Control Knowledge Repository ([ACKREP](https://ackrep.org))*.
 However, in principle, it aims to be applicable wo a wide range of domains.

 # Assumed Directory Structure

 ```
-<erk-root>/
+<irk-root>/
-├── pyerk/                          ← repo with the code of the core package
+├── pyirk/                          ← repo with the code of the core package
 │  ├── .git/
 │  ├── README.md                    ← the currently displayed file (README.md)
 │  ├── setup.py                     ← deployment script
-│  ├── src/pyerk/auxiliary.py       ← module containing function get_erk_root_dir()
+│  ├── src/pyirk/auxiliary.py       ← module containing function get_irk_root_dir()
 │  └── ...
 │
-├── django-erk-gui/                 ← repo with the code for the django gui (project and! app)
+├── django-irk-gui/                 ← repo with the code for the django gui (project and! app)
 │  │                                  (this package is optional)
 │  ├── .git/
 │  ├── manage.py
 │  └── ...
 │
-├── erk-data/                       ← directory that contains erk-knowledge packages (for actual usage)
+├── irk-data/                       ← directory that contains irk-knowledge packages (for actual usage)
 │  ├── ocse/                        ← a knowledge package (ontology of control systems engineering)
 │  │  ├── .git/
 │  │  ├── README.md